Bobcat Bite

 Bobcat Bite is a restaurant that is located in Santa Fe, New Mexico, off of the Old Las Vegas Highway.
 The location itself has hosted two businesses, both of which have gone by the name "Bobcat Bite".
 The original Bobcat Bite specialized in the preparation of steak, chops, and hamburgers.

 Origins

 The historic building that housed Bobcat Bite was originally a trading post.
 It later became a gun shop, until Rene Clayton and her daughter, Mitzi Clayton/Panzer, converted it into a restaurant.
-The Bobcat Bite has been variously featured in newspapers, television, and other such media, and has been referred to by said media as "...the place to go for a green chili cheeseburger."
+In 1956, Rene's sister Millie Cowell and her husband Don Cowell moved from Iowa Falls to operate the Bobcat Bite.
+The Bobcat Bite has been variously featured in newspapers, television, and other such media, and has been referred to by said media as "...the place to go for a green chile cheeseburger."

-The name of the establishment is in reference to alleged accounts that tell of bobcats descending from the surrounding hills.
-The purpose is to visit "bobcat-friendly" diners, which would, reportedly, serve the animals fresh scraps of food.
+The name of the establishment is in reference to alleged accounts that tell of bobcats descending from the surrounding hills to visit "bobcat-friendly" diners that reportedly served the animals fresh scraps of food.